trannhatnguyen2/BI_BoKho/README.md

 - Step 1: Load data from On-Premise and On-Cloud into SQL Server Integration Services (SSIS) tool via Ingest Phase
 - Step 2: ETL data into the Staging Area with the schema name "Integration", and set up job scheduler to automatically run the package once every hour
 - Step 3: ETL data into Data Warehouse with the schema name "DW", and run the package automatically once a day.
 At the same time, Truncate all data from the Staging Area every month.
-- Step 4: divide 2 branches \n
+- Step 4: divide 2 branches:

-> Using Power Automate to automatically refresh data and perform analysis report generation once a day. \n
+> Using Power Automate to automatically refresh data and perform analysis report generation once a day.

 > Using SQL Server Analysis Services (SSAS) tool to create cube for analysis